TradersCorner/TradeScout-Landing/replit.md

 Visual preferences: Prefer clean SVG icons over emojis for better design consistency.
 Calculator feature: Uses hyper-local information and market data to provide the most accurate pricing possible for specific geographic areas.
 Helpers feature: Platform for contractors to find employees and for homeowners to find laborers or people starting their trades business/side gig.
+Content preferences: Keep original hero title "Connection Without Compromise" and "predatory predecessors" messaging - do not change these without explicit request.

 # System Architecture